ThomasLawlor17/fridgy/README.md

 * Ability to add pictures of food item
 * Ability to add different users to their household
 * Ability to add, edit, and delete profile and food
+* Ability to upload images of food items and change profile picture

 ## Screenshots